janverschelde/PHCpack/src/doc/source/tutorial.rst

 In case the input file did not yet contain any solutions, the solution list will be appended to the input file.

+The output can also appear directly on screen, if the name of the output file is omitted at the command line.

 We now explain the format of the solutions, for example, the last solution in the list occurs in the following format: